bengtmartensson/IrpTransmogrifier/README.md

       Interpret protocol/decoder argument as regular expressions.
       Default: false
     -r, --relativetolerance
-      Relative tolerance as a number < 1
+      Relative tolerance as a number < 1.
+Default: 0.3.
     --seed
-      Set seed for pseudo random number generation (default: random).
+      Set seed for the pseudo random number generation.
+If not specified, will be random, different between program invocations.
     -s, --sort
       Sort the protocols alphabetically on output.
       Default: false